Looking for Seattle Halloween events for kids?

 Cost: Included with museum admission (free for ages 17 and under wearing a costume)

 Seattle’s Museum of Flight transforms into the Museum of FRIGHT for one day this month.
 All kinds of family-friendly activities will be included in your museum admission for that day such as face painting, a dance party, and spooky activities.
-Make sure your kiddo wears their costume for free admission!
+Costumes are encouraged!

 Where: Seattle Center